laravel-enso/avatars/README.md

 ## Details

 Includes:
-- migration for storing avatar related data
+- a table migration, in order to be able to store avatar related data
 - model, routes & controllers
 - a folder used to store the avatar files and a default avatar for users that do not have an avatar set

-Uses the [File Manager](https://github.com/laravel-enso/AvatarManager) package for uploading the avatar files Uses the [Image Transformer](https://github.com/laravel-enso/ImageTransformer) package for cropping and optimizing the avatar files.
+Uses the [File Manager](https://github.com/laravel-enso/AvatarManager) package for uploading the avatar files

+Uses the [Image Transformer](https://github.com/laravel-enso/ImageTransformer) package for cropping and optimizing the avatar files.

 ## Notes